sarkershantonu/java-novice-to-advance/README.md

 # java-novice-to-advance

-Guide to Novice to Advance Java
+A Guide to Novice to Advance as Java Developer.

 # Know & Design app Classes/Objects/Enums/Interfaces
 - override own equals and hashCode for own data/model classes